MontiCore/siunits/SIUnits.md

 ### Description
 A PrimitiveWithSIUnitType combines a MCPrimitiveType from the [MCBasicTypes](https://git.rwth-aachen.de/monticore/monticore/-/blob/dev/monticore-grammar/src/main/grammars/de/monticore/types/MCBasicTypes.mc4) grammar with a SIUnitType.
 It is mostly used to describe the type of a SIUnitLiteral but is also useful to derive the type of an expression with both SIUnits and an NumericLiteral.
-The primitive part should always be a numeric type.
+The primitive part should always be a numeric type. <br>
+Please note that this is only one way to represent this combination of types.
+An example on how to implement this in another way is presented in the [CustomPrimitiveWithSIUnitTypes.mc4](https://git.rwth-aachen.de/monticore/languages/siunits/-/blob/master/src/test/grammars/de/monticore/lang/types/CustomPrimitiveWithSIUnitTypes.mc4) grammar.
 ### Functionality
 The [PrimitiveIsNumericType](https://git.rwth-aachen.de/monticore/languages/siunits/-/blob/master/src/main/java/de/monticore/lang/types/primitivewithsiunittypes/_cocos/PrimitiveIsNumericType.java)
 CoCo checks whether the MCPrimitiveType is a numeric type.